edgar-p6/Dissertation/README.md

  **dissertation12.py:** performs the bivariate OLS regressions on the length of the crisis with 1-year antecipation in the independent variables, performing the White test for heteroskedasticity (and correcting it when needed).
 Detailed results of all the regressions are in **"bivariate_regression_results_length_1Y.pdf"**

+ **dissertation13.py:** performs the bivariate OLS regressions on the length of the crisis with 2-years antecipation in the independent variables, performing the White test for heteroskedasticity (and correcting it when needed).
+Detailed results of all the regressions are in **"bivariate_regression_results_length_2Y.pdf"**

+ **dissertation14.py:** performs the bivariate OLS regressions on the cumulative difference between actual GDP and trendGDP during the crisis with 1-year antecipation in the independent variables, performing the White test for heteroskedasticity (and correcting it when needed).
+Detailed results of all the regressions are in **"bivariate_regression_results_GDPcumulative_1Y.pdf"**

+ **dissertation15.py:** performs the bivariate OLS regressions on the cumulative difference between actual GDP and trendGDP during the crisis with 2-years antecipation in the independent variables, performing the White test for heteroskedasticity (and correcting it when needed).
+Detailed results of all the regressions are in **"bivariate_regression_results_GDPcumulative_2Y.pdf"**

  ## Guide to the data files

  **data.xlsx:** auxiliary dataset, used to create the main datasets, with data on the used variables for the countries from 1980-2022